SiddiqSoft/CosmosClient/README.md

   - C++20 sugarcoating
 - JSON everywhere; configuration, I/O, results.
 - Simple interface -- this means we limit the options you can fiddle
-- Implement the SQL REST API
+- Implement the Cosmos SQL REST API
   - All of the responses are JSON documents as returned from Azure Cosmos.
 We do not abstract/encapsulate unless there is value.
   - Implement Azure REST API best practices.
 - Single header